 Digital Architecture and Emergent Futures

-The links below will direct you to LTH course web and the course syllabus.
+The links below will direct you to Course website LTH and the course syllabus.

-* New course, final course plan will be available in Spring
+* Final course plans will be available later

 The design courses will emphasize the transformative powers of digital technologies, with a particular focus on ecological and social sustainability.
 Design courses builds on a historical and theoretical trajectory of intersections between art and technology through experimentation, criticality, and representation.
 Students engage with complexity of form, organization, and function, and leans methods to generate and understand such complexity through bottom-up processes and process led design, often with an emphasis on the physical prototype.